 Bark is able to scan public and private Snapchat stories.
 We can also monitor Snapchat DMs on Android and Amazon devices.
 However Snapchat does not allow external access to DMs on iOS devices.
 We're continually working to be able to monitor Snapchat on iOS.

 Bark monitors texts, chat, email, YouTube and more than 24 social platforms for signs of potential issues like cyberbullying, sexting, depression, suicidal ideation, threats of violence, and more.
 Sign up today for a free, one-week trial!

-Parenting is a rewarding job, but it can also be challenging, especially in today’s digital age.
-Especially when it comes to teen texting code terms which seem to change from day to day.
+Parenting is a rewarding job, but it can also be challenging, especially in today's digital age.
+Especially when it comes to teen texting code terms which seem to change daily.
 However, by learning the secret language of teens and knowing what your kids are talking about, you can be aware of any possible issues.
-With this information you can have those important conversations about what is appropriate and what is not when it comes to digital citizenship and life in general.
+What does BMS mean?
+What does PMOYS mean?
+Are these phrases and shorthand you, as a parent, need to be concerned with?
+With this information, you can have those important conversations about what is appropriate and what is not when it comes to digital citizenship and life in general.
 Here are some teen texting code terms you may see your child using.

 Snapchat Texting Code

 - Snapchat Streak or Snapstreak: Snapchat is a popularity contest among many teens as they are on an elusive quest to keep up their Streaks.
 What is that? you may be asking yourself.
 Friends create a Snapchat streak when they send each other snaps every day for at least three days in a row.
 The streak continues to increase as long as the friends snap within a 24 hour period.
 Once a streak is created, the user has the fire emoji next to their streak number.